By Kimberly Parr

 Hours would pass before the world learned that the president had been much closer to death than first reported.
 What most people didn’t know was that Reagan’s fate had hinged on a snap decision by a man with blue-collar roots, an unusual nickname, and the memory of a B-film from childhood.

 Dad didn’t know it, but he was quickly learning that danger could come from anywhere, anytime.
 It was a lesson that would serve him well as a lineman for Florida Power & Light where he managed to survive several near-death experiences.
-The guys on the bull gang started calling him Spider because of his fast reflexes and lean physique.
+The guys on the bull gang started calling him Spider because of his fast reflexes, lean physique, and ability to quickly scale poles.

 By the time he sat down with a recruiter from the Secret Service, Dad had been a pallbearer at funerals for eight linemen.
 When asked why he wanted to be an agent, he said, “Well, it’s safer than what I’ve been doing!”
 He reported for duty in the fall of 1962.
 At 32, he was the most senior rookie in the field office.

-On the surface, Dad didn’t have the kind of upbringing suited to an elite special agent charged with protecting heads of state, working at the White House, traveling the world.
-Fortunately, he had two parents who loved him unconditionally and tried to keep him safe.
+Jerry Parr didn’t have the kind of upbringing suited to an elite special agent charged with protecting heads of state, working at the White House, traveling the world.
+He wasn’t destined to become a gentle and dedicated family man, married to the same woman for 57 years.
+But he did have two parents who each loved him unconditionally and tried to keep him safe.
 They didn’t always succeed, but Dad never blamed them.
-He often said his parents’ love sustained him through hard times and gave him the confidence to break away from his life script.
+He said his parents’ love sustained him through hard times and gave him the confidence to break away from his life script.

 He never broke away completely, however.
 After Dad died in 2015, I came across his old hard hat from his lineman days.
 He had held onto it long after he left the name Spider behind, a memento of the days when danger came from a snapped guy-wire instead of a gun.

-In 1939, Dad’s father took him to the Tower Theater in Miami to see the B film, Code of the Secret Service starring Ronald Reagan as agent Brass Bancroft.
-For a nine-year-old boy, Brass was the epitome of a hero: strong, brave, dashing, smooth.
-Forty-two years later, that boy was the agent standing next to the actor from that film, Ronald Reagan, now in the plum role of President of the United States.
+In 1939, Oliver Parr took his son to the Tower Theater in Miami to see the film Code of the Secret Service starring Ronald Reagan as agent Brass Bancroft.
+For a nine-year-old boy, Brass was the epitome of a hero: strong, brave, dashing.
+Forty-two years later, that boy was the agent standing next to the actor from that film, now in the plum role of President of the United States.
 Only this time, the bullets and blood were real.

-Several weeks after the assassination attempt, Dad asked Reagan, “Did you know you were an agent of your own destiny?”
-He told the president about the movie he saw as a boy in Miami and how, against all odds, it inspired him to become a Secret Service agent.
+Several weeks after the assassination attempt, Dad asked the president, “Did you know you were an agent of your own destiny?”
+He told Reagan about the movie he saw as a boy in Miami and how, against all odds, it inspired him to become a Secret Service agent.

 Reagan laughed.
-“That was one of the cheapest films I ever made.”
+“That was the cheapest film I ever made.”

 Kimberly Parr is a writer and civil servant from Manlius, NY, and the daughter of the late Jerry Parr, Special Agent in Charge of the Presidential Protective Division for the U.S. Secret Service, 1979-1982.